 Thomas’s Café at Burberry offers calm refined elegance and a spa like escape from the hustle and bustle of Regent Street just off the main thoroughfare on Vigo Street.
-Delivering a characteristic British, all-day dining experience, diners are invited to enjoy favourites such as the Sutton Hoo chicken salad, Bembridge lobster benedict, truffle crisps and the quintessentially British afternoon tea.
-Thomas’s Café at Burberry embodies the British aesthetic of the Burberry brand is embodied in everything from the stylish decor designed by The New Craftsmen to the signature dishes on the seasonal menu crafted by the chef.
+Delivering a characteristic British, all-day dining experience, Thomas’s Café at Burberry invites diners to enjoy favourites such as the Sutton Hoo chicken salad, Bembridge lobster benedict, truffle crisps and quintessentially British afternoon tea.
+Thomas’s Café at Burberry embodies the British aesthetic of the Burberry brand in everything from its stylish interiors designed by The New Craftsmen to the signature dishes on the seasonal menu crafted by the chef.

 The menu at Thomas’s Café at Burberry is based on the finest seasonal produce from small farmers and artisan suppliers across Britain and showcases produce such as Secret Smokehouse Salmon, Sutton Hoo Chicken, Wye Valley asparagus and British cheeses like Cropwell Bishop, Montgomery’s Cheddar and Mrs Kirkham’s Lancashire.

-The peaceful ambience, stylish interiors and exceptional service make Thomas’s the ideal spot for working lunches, business meetings or simply a great place to share quiet conversation over a lunch with an old friend.
+The peaceful ambience, stylish interiors and exceptional service make Thomas’s Café at Burberry the ideal spot for working lunches, business meetings or simply a great place to share quiet conversation over a lunch with an old friend.

 The lobster is a popular choice with diners – juicy succulent seafood served with chips or Benedict-style with English muffin and spinach.
 The Irish Carlingford oysters are an indulgent option for seafood lovers dining at Thomas’s Café at Burberry.

 Also popular is the quintessentially British Afternoon Tea served later in the day at Thomas’s Café at Burberry.

 This great British tradition is raised to new heights with carefully crafted cakes and superb sandwiches.

-The Oysters were the star of the show and it’s no surprise these came highly recommended by our waitress.
-Large, plump seafood specimens that were perfect au naturel but even better with a dash of Tabasco or splash of mignonette sauce to brighten the flavours of the sea.
+Carlingford Oysters were the star of the show and it’s no surprise these came highly recommended.
+Large, plump seafood specimens that were perfect au naturel but even better with wasabi and fresh horseradish garnish taking them up to a whole other level.

-As the Saturday sun slipped behind some clouds, we moved on to the mains.
-My dining companion chose the Fish Pie – probably one of the best fish pies he said he’s had this year.
-The perfect ratio of filling to mashed potato topping made this a delight to savour and enjoy.
+As the Sunday sun slipped behind some clouds, we moved on to the mains.
+The Fish Pie is a highly recommended dish with the perfect ratio of filling to mashed potato topping.

 Thomas’s Café at Burberry offers an elegant oasis of calm in the heart of London’s bustling West End.
-Don’t be fooled by the seemingly short menu – every dish on the spring menu is a winner from the small bites all the way through to dessert.
+Every dish on the seasonal menu is a winner from the small bites all the way through to dessert.
 If you’re looking for refined dining and quiet sophistication, look no further than this charming café celebrating the best of British.

 5 Vigo St, Mayfair, London W1S 3HA